 - Security Guard or Locksmith licence - $55

-Please bring a photo complying with Alberta Justice and Solicitor General requirements to be verified and signed by one of our customer service representatives.
+Please bring a photo complying with Alberta Justice and Solicitor General requirements to be commissioned by one of our customer service representatives.

 All fees include GST.

 The Police Information Check Section location accepts cash, debit card, credit card, personal cheque, certified cheque, bank draft, or money order.
 All cheques, drafts and money orders must be made payable to ‘City of Edmonton.'